 What is Afterpay?

-If you’ve been to almost any shop it’s likely you’ve seen or heard of Afterpay and you may be wondering what it is exactly and how it works.
+It’s likely you’ve seen or heard of Afterpay at the shops.
+You may be wondering what it is exactly and how it works.

 As easy and convenient as it sounds, there are some dangers you will want to beware of before you start.

 If you’re late on your payments it can really set you back.
-Late payment fees can be up to 25%.
-(Which is a really high-interest rate for the record!)
-So it’s easy to see how people can get trapped in a debt cycle.
+Late payment fees can be up to 25% (which is a really high-interest rate!) so it’s easy to see how people can get trapped in a debt cycle.

 Do Afterpay and payday loans affect your borrowing capacity when it comes to a mortgage?